llvm/clangd-www/config.md

     symbols, unless the header is already directly included or the symbol is forward-declared.
 This is the default.
 - `Never`: Never insert headers.

+### CodePatterns
+{:.v21}

+Completion will suggest code snippets and code patterns.
+Valid values are:
+- `All`: All the code snippets and patterns are suggested.
+- `None`: None of the code snippets and patterns are suggested.

+The default is `All`.

 ## InlayHints
 {:.v14}